Agile was never meant to be implemented.

 • Emerging leaders: mentor folks who are transitioning from practitioner to leader

-• Disgruntled Early Adopters: support valuable employees who have been struggling to bring about change and are fed up with the slow pace of it
+• Disgruntled Early Adopters: support valuable employees who have been struggling to bring about change and are fed up with the slow pace

 • Resistors: listen to those who seem resistant to change and find ways for them to feel safe and in control of what’s happening to them